fireyopss/PHP-Website-Docker-Dev/readme.md

 ## Conclusion
 This setup provides a clean, modular approach for testing Docker deployments with multiple services in Docker Swarm, Kubernetes, or Nomad.
 It uses Nginx as a reverse proxy to serve PHP via PHP-FPM, with easy communication between frontend and backend services using Docker networking.

+## Note!
+Inside docker-compose.yml you will need to change image to point to your own dockerhub or private repository, otherwise you may remove it completely if you do not intend to push any images.